red-owl-games/red-owl-games.github.io/_posts/2019-05-16-project-three.md

 **Start Date:** May 12, 2019
 **End Date:** September 30, 2019

 Our first sprint is planned, we've started work, and things are going smoothly so far.
-We expect to hit the delays of life along the way (kids activities, trips, sleep...) but are hoping to have a great mid-sized game in the end that you all can play!
+We expect to hit the delays of life along the way (kids activities, trips, sleep...) but are hoping to have a great mid-sized game in the end!